CoMakery/comakery-app/README.md

 If you are a company [our license](LICENSE.md) allows you to use this software for free for thirty days.

-Get in touch with CoMakery at [license@comakery.com](mailto:license@comakery.com) about:
+Get in touch with CoMakery at [support@comakery.com](mailto:support@comakery.com) about:
 * A commercial license for self-hosting
+* Customization of the software for your community
 * White label hosting
-* Platform customization
 * Coop & L3C license discount

 Your payments help support the philanthropic organizations who use the platform for free.

 ## Improving The Software

 You are free to modify the software.
 We'd love it if you share your code back with the community, but you are not obligated to.

+If you need help customizing the software get in touch with CoMakery about customization services: [support@comakery.com](mailto:support@comakery.com)

 There's no restriction on receiving money to improve the software.
 If you are a software developer or software development company we look forward to improving the platform and serving the community with you.